 Alongside my fellow SNP MPs in Glasgow we wrote a joint letter to the Home Secretary following the report of a dawn raid last month, underlining our total opposition to this practices and calling on the Home Secretary to end these raids.

-Following this latest raid, it is a position we have again make clear on behalf of the people of Glasgow.
+Following this latest raid, it is a position we have again made clear on behalf of the people of Glasgow.

 SNP MPs are also urgently seeking clarification as to whether this approach signals a change in policy by the UK Government and will stand up in Westminster against this and against the wider elements of the UK Government’s callous hostile environment approach to immigration and asylum.